ireneuszcierpisz/smart-queue-monitoring/README.md

 #### Usage

+  required arguments:

+    --model              The location of the model XML file

+  optional arguments:

+    --device              The device name
+    --video               The location of the video file
+    --queue_param         The queue coordinates
+    --output_path         The path to the results folder --max_people          The max number of people in queue --threshold           The probability threshold to select bounding boxes

 #### CPU job was submitted to the
    - Edge Compute Node [IEI Tank* 870-Q170](https://software.intel.com/en-us/iot/hardware/iei-tank-dev-kit-core)  with an [Intel® Core™ i5-6500TE processor](https://ark.intel.com/products/88186/Intel-Core-i5-6500TE-Processor-6M-Cache-up-to-3-30-GHz-).